pywirrarika/naki/README.md

 **Scientific Papers**

 - Harrigan, A. G., Schmirler, K., Arppe, A., Antonsen, L., Trosterud, T., & Wolvengrey, A. (2017).
+[Learning from the computational modelling of Plains Cree verbs.
+Morphology](https://www.researchgate.net/publication/320717891_Learning_from_the_computational_modelling_of_Plains_Cree_verbs), 27(4), 565-598.

+- Harrigan, A. G., Schmirler, K., Arppe, A., Antonsen, L., Trosterud, T., & Wolvengrey, A. (2017).
 [Learning from the computational modelling of Plains Cree verbs](https://link.springer.com/article/10.1007/s11525-017-9315-x).
 Morphology, 27(4), 565-598.